Wits-Digital-Arts-Interactive-Media/WSOA3028A_2431951/README.md

 TO-DO:
 - customize draggable elements code a bit more for randomized spawn points
-- ensure all navs are consistent
-- fix second nav
-- customize and polish flip cards on all pages
+- customize and polish flip cards on all pages (might need to restructure wireframes)
 - fix footer
+- fix logo
+- finish homepage
 - fix colour scheme
-- update blogs